Junior Eurovision Song Contest 2015: Host

 Bulgarian singer Poli Genova was announced as the host of the competition on 21 October 2015.
 Genova had previously represented Bulgaria at the Eurovision Song Contest in 2011.
 In addition, the running order draw and opening ceremonies were hosted by Bulgarian singer Joanna Dragneva, who had also previously represented Bulgaria at the Eurovision Song Contest in 2008 as part of Deep Zone Project.

-Opening and interval acts
+Contest overview

+The event took place on 21 November 2015 at 20:30 EET (19:30 CET).
+Seventeen countries participated, with the running order published on 15 November 2015.
+All the countries competing were eligible to vote with the jury and televote, as well as a Kids Jury, eligible to vote.
+Malta won with 185 points, with Armenia, Slovenia, Belarus, and Albania completing the top five.
+Montenegro, San Marino, the Netherlands, Italy, and Macedonia occupied the bottom five positions.

-At the start of the show Krisia Todorova, Bulgaria's 2014 representative alongside Hasan & Ibrahim, performed a short reworked sequence of the theme song "#Discover".
-The participants were introduced in the flag parade to the theme music with dancers on stage and were joined at the end by host Genova who sang the last line of the theme song.
-The interval saw the competing artists perform the theme song together, Genova performed during the interlude whilst Bulgaria's representatives in 2014 performed their second placed entry "Planet of the Children" as well as new single "Not The Only One".
-Vincenzo Cantiello closed the interval and performed his winning song from 2014, "Tu primo grande amore".
+The opening of the show featured Krisia Todorova, Bulgaria's 2014 representative alongside Hasan & Ibrahim, performed a short reworked sequence of the theme song "#Discover".
+The participants were introduced bt the traditional flag parade to the theme music with dancers on stage and were joined at the end by host Genova who sang the last line of the theme song.
+The interval acts included the competing artists perform the theme song together, Genova performed during the interlude whilst Bulgaria's representatives in 2014 performed their second placed entry "Planet of the Children" as well as new song "Not The Only One".
+Vincenzo Cantiello closed the interval and performed his winning song "Tu primo grande amore".